ShushantoSarkar/TEN/README.md

 # Emoji Search
-This is a Emoji search app.
+This is a TEN Web app.
 ##### Made by Shushanto Sarkar
- For TEN as Core Task 4
+ For TEN as Core Task 1

 ## Getting Started with Create React App